ashworth3/BatteryClock/README.md

 ![Charging Preview](preview2.jpg)

 ## 💡 What This Does
-BatteryClock provides a seamless and distraction-free way to track your MacBook’s battery life directly from the Touch Bar, keeping essential info at your fingertips without interrupting your workflow.
+BatteryClock provides a seamless and distraction-free way to track your MacBook’s battery life directly from the Touch Bar, keeping battery info at your fingertips without interrupting your workflow.

 ---

 <p align="center">
-  Engineered by <a href="https://github.com/ashworth3">@ashworth3</a>
+  Created by <a href="https://github.com/ashworth3">@ashworth3</a>
 </p>